syncfusion-content/maui-docs/MAUI/ImageEditor/events.md

 ## Browse image event

 This `BrowseImage` event will be triggered while browsing the image source.
-By this event, you can enable or disable the image browse picker.
+`Cancel`: Enable or disable the image browse picker by setting the `Cancel` argument true or false.

 {% tabs %}